sagnikc395/100xdevs-cohort2/notes/week1.2-backend with next.js and more.md

 ### Making frontend talk to own backend:
 - brute force: change the URL to our own backend.
 - wrong for a few reasons:

+### Difference between actual node.js code and server actions:
+- actual react deployment:
+	- 2 code bases -> react code  -> npm run build -> html,css and js files and put on S3 -> create a CDN (CloudFront distribution) and tell the distribution the backend where we will our frontend part .
+		- Frontend is independently deployed on CDN's that serve the CDN.
+	- backend code -> node.js code
+		- deploy on a single machine by running node index.js
+		- kept in a single place and the CDN's route the requests to this backend.
+- Next.js is also similarly deploying the BE ; so can't really distribute it via CDN.
+Effectively we are running a HTTP Server.
+- Popular way to deploy using Edge networks, but with less caching.
+- Databases are not on the same machine as the applications(almost always forever)
+- dont self host db most of the time; use 3rd party like neon, rds etc.(which have enough replication already)
 -